binoyskaria/cifar_Dataset_Image_Annotator/README.md

 # How to Run

-  -Go to "./Backend" folder and run :
+  -Go to "./Backend" folder , open cmd and run :
   ```
   npm install
   ```